-- Log on to the VPC console.
+- Log on to the NAT Gateway console.

 - On the DNAT Table page, click Create DNAT Entry.

-Configuration Description Public IP Select a public IP address.Note An IP address that is already being used in an SNAT entry cannot be selected.
-Private IP Select the private IP address of the ECS instance to access the Internet.
-You can specify the private IP address in the following ways:
+Parameter Description Public IP Address Select an available public IP address.Note If a public IP address is already used in a SNAT entry, it cannot be used in a DNAT entry.
+Private IP Address Specify the private IP address of the ECS instance that uses the DNAT entry to receive inbound packets sent over the Internet.
+You can specify the private IP address of the ECS instance in the following ways:

-Manually Input: Enter the private IP address that you want to map.
+- Manually Input: enter the private IP address of the ECS instance.

-Port Settings DNAT supports IP mapping and port mapping.
-Select a mapping method:
+Port Settings Select a DNAT mapping method: